EmanuelG-Gaming/barrier/README.md

 # Barrier
 A Java mod for Mindustry.
 Features a Barrier Unit (or Rejection, Humiliation, what you'll call it), two Wðls and even a status effect.

+Don't judge me by my commit spam, I just don't have a compiler for testing.

 ## Building for Desktop Testing

 1. Install JDK **16**.